-In some cases, this proves to be dealing with some outstanding bills and packing up a small amount of personal belongings.
+In some cases, this proves to be dealing with some outstanding bills and packing up a small number of personal belongings.
 In other situations, family members or friends need to pursue what is legally known as probate to deal with a deceased loved one’s estate.

 If you find yourself in such a position, you likely have heard reference made to estate and probate matters.
 You may have heard about probate court, perhaps even by watching television programs or films.
 Even being aware of the term probate, you may be like most people and not really fully appreciate what is meant by probate in the aftermath of a person’s death.

-Individual State Laws Govern Probate And Estate Law
+Individual State Laws Govern Probate and Estate Law

 Each state has its own probate code as part of its statutes.
 With that said, there is some commonality between the probate code or laws in each state in the United States.
-However, you need to be aware that what is included in the probate code in one state may not be part if the law in another.
+However, you need to be aware that what is included in the probate code in one state may not be part of the law in another.

 Over the course of the past three decades, an effort has been to attempt to bring some uniformity of the probate laws in the 50 states.
 As a result of that effort, 18 states have adopted what is called the Uniform Probate Code, or UPC.
 As a result, states that have adopted the UPC have the most similar types of probate codes.
-Nonetheless, each state as made its own individualized changes to the law.
+Nonetheless, each state made its own individualized changes to the law.
 Therefore, even in states that have adopted the UPC, you must make sure you are focused on the law in the state in which your loved one died.

-The states that have adopted the UPC are: Alaska, Arizona, Colorado, Florida, Hawaii, Idaho, Maine, Minnesota, Montana, Nebraska, New Mexico, North Dakota, South Carolina, South Dakota, and Utah.
-The remainder of the states, and the District of Columbia, have not enacted this version of probate law.
+The states that have adopted the UPC are Alaska, Arizona, Colorado, Florida, Hawaii, Idaho, Maine, Minnesota, Montana, Nebraska, New Mexico, North Dakota, South Carolina, South Dakota, and Utah.
+The remainder of the states and the District of Columbia have not enacted this version of probate law.

-The Basic Preliminary Stages Of Probate
+The Basic Preliminary Stages of Probate

 In states with and without the UPC, the essential preliminary stages of probate are very similar.
 The most essential first step in the probate process is ascertaining whether or not the deceased individual has created a last will in testament.
 In the alternative, a determination must be made if some sort of trust has been established to address the deceased person’s assets following his or her death.
 Depending on whether or not a person died with a will, there are different initial probate procedures that must be followed.

-Preliminary Steps to Probate an Estate with a Will
+Preliminary Steps to Probate an Estate With a Will

 Not every estate with a last will and testament will need to undergo a formal probate process.
 The laws on the books in a specific state provide guidance as to whether a will needs to be probated.
 Ascertaining whether a will needs to be probated is discussed in greater detail later.